sethusaim/ansible-aws-demo/README.md

 # Ansible-AWS-Demo

-This repo is used for running ansible in AWS EC2 instance.
-We are installing apache for demo.
-The infrastructure is created using terraform.

 ## Prerequisites
 - Having an AWS account
 - Create a user with admin access (use only if your using your own personal account)